mit-ll-ai-technology/maite/docs/source/explanation/maite_vision.rst

 .. [#ml_component_list] viz. ``Dataset``, ``Dataloader``, ``Augmentation``, ``Model``, ``Metric``

-.. [#arbitrary] The "arbitrary" modifier is necessary if we care about callable interoperability because a callable that doesn't accept *certain* varieties of MAITE-conforming AI data structures isn't generally interoperable.
-It doesn't accept MAITE-conforming AI data structures per se, only more specialized structures that happen to be MAITE-conforming.
+.. [#arbitrary] The "arbitrary" modifier is necessary if we care about callable interoperability because a callable that doesn't accept *certain* varieties of MAITE-conforming AI objects isn't generally interoperable.
+It doesn't accept MAITE-conforming AI objects per se, only more specialized structures that happen to be MAITE-conforming.
 This is a consequence of callable type contravariance with respect to argument types.

 .. [#protocol_classes] In practice, these contracts are defined using Python classes that obey structural subtyping (viz.
 Python protocol classes or Python ``TypedDict`` classes).
 All object variables, methods, and type signatures can be checked via a static type checker.
 Semantic conditions of these contracts cannot be checked via a static type checker, but are documented in the protocol class definitions themselves.

-.. [#specialized_tasks] Some procedures may require more specialized components than what is required by the behavioral standards defined within MAITE.
-While these procedures do not meet the offered definition of "tasks", they are likely still be useful albeit in a less interoperable way.
-These specialized tasks provide a path for new AI components to develop and enter the MAITE standard.
+.. [#includes_containers] This includes built-in containers thereof.

+.. [#common_structures] This includes numpy.ndarray, pandas.Series, and pandas.DataFrame.

+.. [#non_consumables] The use of this last return type precludes downstream consumption by other MAITE tasks.

 .. [#python_structural_types]  In structural types (as opposed to nominal types), object subtyping relationships are determined from member variables and method type signatures (i.e., "how the object behaves"), rather than nominal inheritance (i.e., an object's "ancestry").
 This means that structural types can be used to define some behavioral expectations for an object.
 See the Python typing spec for more details: https://typing.readthedocs.io/en/latest/spec/concepts.html#nominal-and-structural-types